jonathan-robertson/days-of-the-week/README.md

 Because the default Rentable Vending Machines present a *target* expiration date rather than the count for the number of days remaining before machine expiration, having a reference to the current game/server day is necessary for context.

-One has been included in the "Product Name" column for this very purpose, but you can disable this by swapping `Config/windows.xml` with `Config/windows-remove-vend-clock.xml`.
+For this reason, a small date/time clock has been included in the "Product Name" column header for comparison against the Rentable Vending Machine's Expiration Day.

+If you don't like the clock being here, you can disable it by swapping `Config/windows.xml` with `Config/windows-remove-vend-clock.xml`.

 ### Optional Trader Restock Clock

 Trader Restock Day is similarly referring to the day the trader expects to restock inventory; without knowing the current day, the context for this information is completely lost.

 While the same kind of Date/Time clock *can* be added for traders with a Restock Day displayed, I decided to not include this by default and instead completely remove Restock Days from the Trader UI.

-I did this because Restock Days provides information that is not critically necessary for the player.
+> I removed the 'Restock Days' by default because I don't think the information it provides is critically necessary for the player.

-If you highly prefer to have Restock Days display, I have included an optional configuration that will add it back and include a Clock showing the current Day/Time.
+If you prefer seeing a 'Restock Days' display, I have included an optional configuration that will add it back, along with a Clock to show the current Day/Time.
 You can enable this by swapping `Config/windows.xml` with `Config/windows-add-restock-clock.xml`.

-> ℹ️ If you do not like this, feel free to adjust

 ### Days Remaining Compatibility Mode